martinbiel/HydroModels.jl/README.md

 Optimally planned
 ```

 `HydroModels` recognizes certain variable names, such as `Q,H` and `S`.
-Hence, the formulated model can make use of provided functions.
+Hence, the formulated model can make use of functions provided by `HydroModels`.

 ```julia
 julia> res = production(simple_model)